-[DRAFT] GP Connect (Patient Facing) User Management
+[DRAFT] GP Connect (Patient Facing) User Permissions API

 This guidance is under active development by NHS Digital and content may be added or updated on a regular basis.